volcano-sh/volcano/docs/design/job-api.md

 The following examples demonstrate the usage of `LifecyclePolicy` for job and task.

 For the training job of machine learning framework, the whole job should be restarted if any task was failed or evicted.
 To simplify the configuration, a job level `LifecyclePolicy` is set as follows.
-As no `LifecyclePolicy` is set, all tasks will use the policies in `spec.policies`.
+As no `LifecyclePolicy` is set for any task, all tasks will use the policies in `spec.policies`.

 ```yaml
 apiVersion: batch.hpw.cloud/v1alpha1